DIKU-EDU/remarks/README.md

 The simplest setup is to have one `.mrk` file per student (e.g.
 [basic.mrk](samples/organization/basic.mrk)).

-To support more exotic setups, `remark` can also work with directories:
+To support more exotic setups, `remarks` can also work with directories:

-  * If supplied with a directory path, `remark` looks for files ending in `.mrk` inside that directory, and comprehends the files, as above, in lexicographic filename order (e.g., [directory-with-mrk-files](samples/organization/directory-with-mrk-files)).
+  * If supplied with a directory path, `remarks` looks for files ending in `.mrk` inside that directory, and comprehends the files, as above, in lexicographic filename order (e.g., [directory-with-mrk-files](samples/organization/directory-with-mrk-files)).

   * If there exists a directory `<basename>` for any `<basename>.mrk`,